codefresh-io/docs.codefresh.io/_docs/pipelines/variables.md

 ### Priority for user-defined variable overrides
-In Codefresh, you can define custom variables for different entities, providing variable definitions at six levels.
+In Codefresh, you can add user-defined variables to different entities, providing variable definitions at several levels.

-If the same variable is defined at multiple levels, the override rules are based on the priority of the variable.
+If the variable with the same name is defined at multiple levels, the override rules are based on the priority of the variable.
 Variables at levels with higher priority override those at levels with lower priority.
 For example if a pipeline variable is defined both within a project, and as an execution parameter of a specific build, the final result will be the value of the variable defined as a build parameter.
 The project-level variable is ignored.

 Listed below are the different levels for user-defined variables in order of priority, from the highest to the lowest.